gyarab/2024-4e-hurt-hauerteUnifiedPortal/README.md

 }'
 ```

-🎉 **You're all set!** This verifies that the IRIS and Azure Sentinel integration is functioning correctly.
+🎉 **You're all set!** This verifies that the IRIS is functioning correctly.

 ---